-- If you want to configure your node servers to use TLS (this step is optional), see Configure the node server to use TLS
+- (Optional) To configure your node servers to use TLS, go to Configure the node server to use TLS.

-- Otherwise, see Set up the encryption key
+- Go to Set up the encryption key.

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.